jasp402/js-packtools/docs/en/api/v1/capitalLetter.md

 ?> capitalize the first letter of a sentence.

-!> capitalize the first letter of a sentence.

 | Param | Type | Default value | Description |
 | --- | --- | --- | --- |
 | **str** | `string` | ` ` | _any word or sentence_ |